Jordy-prog/Jordy-prog.github.io/README.md

 - Add actual JS?
 - Finish Ascension slider with nice value box
 - Add Act buttons, maybe with backgrounds from the different Acts?
+- Remove Date Field, can be just DateTime.now from JS
+- Add Coin slider too? what are max. coins